Pyprohly/reddit-api-doc-notes/docs/api-reference/custom_feed.rst

    If false, the `subreddits` key holds an array of objects containing one key: `name`.
    If true, the `subreddits` key holds an array of objects containing keys: `name` and `data`.
+   The `data` field contains an object that has some subreddit data, but fewer attributes than the normal subreddit schema.

    Defaults to false if not specified."